Audio Tapes From The Apollo 11 Mission Reveal The Unsung Heroes From Ground Control

 The project aims to celebrate the people who worked tirelessly behind the 20 computer consoles inside the Apollo control room, as well as other rooms in the compound, to keep the mission running smoothly.

-Project principal investigator John Hansen, a speech researcher at the Texan university, believes the mission owed its success to the fantastic teamwork that transpires from the conversations recorded on these tapes.
+Project principal investigator John Hansen, a speech researcher at the Texas university, believes the mission owed its success to the fantastic teamwork that transpires from the conversations recorded on these tapes.

 “One of the things that comes across is that each of the people working for NASA is proud of what they do.
 They were always working collaboratively.”